Informed Hybrid Zonotope-based Motion Planning Algorithm: Numerical examples

-Figure \ref{fig:3d_narrow} illustrates the algorithm's iterative refinement process.
-The cyan path (iteration 1) takes a conservative route with a large reachable ellipsoid, the magenta path (iteration 2) improves with a reduced reachable set, and the red path (iteration 4) identifies the optimal trajectory through the narrow passage.
-The progressively shrinking ellipsoidal reachable sets demonstrate the effectiveness of our informed sampling strategy, concentrating computational effort in promising regions while maintaining completeness guarantees.
+Figure~\ref{fig:3d_narrow} illustrates the iterative refinement.
+The cyan path (iteration~1) follows a conservative route with a large reachable ellipsoid; the magenta path (iteration~2) improves with a reduced set; and the red path (iteration~4) identifies the optimal trajectory through the narrow passage.
+The progressively shrinking ellipsoids demonstrate the effectiveness of the informed sampling strategy.